dimitark/Android-TiffBitmapFactory/README.md

 # TiffLoader-Android
-TiffLoader-Android is an Android library that allow you to load TIFF images.
+TiffLoader-Android is an Android library that allows you to load TIFF images.

-It is a fork of [Android-TiffBitmapFactory](https://github.com/Beyka/Android-TiffBitmapFactory) For decoding the TIFF images it uses the native library [libtiff](https://github.com/dumganhar/libtiff)
+It is a fork of [Android-TiffBitmapFactory](https://github.com/Beyka/Android-TiffBitmapFactory)

+For decoding the TIFF images it uses the native library [libtiff](https://github.com/dumganhar/libtiff)

 ### Supported platforms